libuv/libuv/docs/src/process.rst

 .. c:member:: uv_uid_t uv_process_options_t.uid
 .. c:member:: uv_gid_t uv_process_options_t.gid
+.. c:member:: uv_process_options_t.gids
+.. c:member:: uv_process_options_t.gids_size

-    Libuv can change the child process' user/group id.
+    Libuv can change the child process' user/group id and supplementary group ids.
 This happens only when the appropriate bits are set in the flags fields.

     .. note::
         This is not supported on Windows, :c:func:`uv_spawn` will fail and set the error